-Being a critic on my own judgment, I watched all his 21 directional works in 45 days to fathom his brain behind the camera and to dig the answer why is he a cultural and celebratory icon in arts and entertainment.
-I discover the answer compelling and I don’t know how to describe in the shape of the blog but will endeavor my best.
+Being a film critic, I watched all of his 21 directional works in 45 days to fathom his brain behind the camera and to dig for the answer to why is he a cultural and celebratory icon in arts and entertainment.
+I discover the answer compelling and I don’t know how to describe it in the shape of the blog but will endeavor my best.

 As FT is widely recognized for the films on AD but his directional artistry is stretched and dilated to his other notable works on different subjects.
 Truffaut was sensitive and tactful to child behavior due to his own disturbed childhood.
 He lived with his parents for the first time when he was eight years old after being passed to various nannies and his grandmother who instilled a love for books and films in him.
 His love for books can easily be seen in his films like Doinel reading Balzac in The 400 Blows, or Ferrard opening the package of books he ordered in La nuit américaine (Day For Night).

 Small Change is one of a kind when it comes to child behavior.
-It is about the kids from different backgrounds mostly lower and middle class, their social life, and behavior towards people from different ages.
-There is a sketch when a man catches a boy to send his letter to one of the buildings to a married woman for five francs.
+It is about the kids from different backgrounds mostly lower and middle class, their social life, and behavior towards people of different ages.
+There is a sketch where a man catches a boy sending his letter to one of the buildings to a married woman for five francs.
 Then in another sketch, the boy’s manners in eating dinner are brought to our attention.
-My favorite aspect of the film is the depiction of children’s fascination and excitement in sexual behavior.
-It is a natural phenomenon but the cinematic presentation demands bold details on which the acting of child artists are subjected to sensitivity on their shoulders.
+My favorite aspect of the film is the depiction of children’s fascination and excitement with sexual behavior.
+It is a natural phenomenon but the cinematic presentation demands bold details on which the actions of child artists are subjected to sensitivity on their shoulders.
 It is easily one of the best coming-of-age films I have watched.

-Truffaut leaves no space to reveal the smallest of filming issues like a love affair between the two artists, producer/director dealing with insurance company, forgetting dialogues, using the animal in a scene, hiring people on the spot, re-takes and rehearsals etc. It shows a further reality that sometimes due to some reasons, the dialogues and the scenes are changed or the artists are convinced to do a scene so and so.
+Truffaut leaves no space to reveal the smallest of filming issues like a love affair between the two artists, producer/director dealing with the insurance company, forgetting dialogues, using the animal in a scene, hiring people on the spot, re-takes, and rehearsals, etc. It shows a further reality that sometimes due to some reasons, the dialogues and the scenes are changed, or the artists are convinced to do a scene so and so.
 These are small but very important and interesting details.

 In 1974, the film won BAFTA for Best Film and Oscar for Best Foreign Film.
 In addition to winning the Academy Award, it was named the best film of 1973 by the National Society of Film Critics in the United States, which also voted him the year’s top director.
 Easily one of the best films in filmmaking docudrama.

-Romance has always been a prestigious and distinguished subject in the French cinema and Truffaut’s directional excellence shares same artistic heritage.
+Romance has always been a prestigious and distinguished subject in French cinema and Truffaut’s directional excellence shares the same artistic heritage.
 Les Deux Anglaises et le continent (Two English Girls) and Jules et Jim (Jules and Jim) were the films focused on love triangle both based on Henri-Pierre Roché‘s novels of the same titles.
-Two English Girls is a sublime blend of fluctuations of romantic affairs, exchange of emotions, description of capriciousness and very jeopardized harmony.
+Two English Girls is a sublime blend of fluctuations of romantic affairs, exchange of emotions, description of capriciousness, and very jeopardized harmony.
 Whereas Jules And Jim is a cinematic innovation to be always remembered for Truffaut’s marvelous efforts in bringing the best outcome in the film’s cinematography.
-Such qualities of camera work like panning shots, newsreel footage, photography stills or freeze frame were not common in cinematic business those days.
-Freeze frame was also done at the end of The 400 Blows.
+Such qualities of camera work like panning shots, newsreel footage, photography stills, or freeze-frame were not common in cinematic business in those days.
+A freeze-frame was also done at the end of The 400 Blows.

-L’histoire d’Adèle H. (The Story of Adele H.) brought the actress Isabelle Adjani in the limelight and earned a nomination for Best Actress in the Academy Awards.
+L’histoire d’Adèle H. (The Story of Adele H.) brought the actress Isabelle Adjani into the limelight and earned a nomination for Best Actress at the Academy Awards.
 Truffaut’s direction was again hard to ignore.
 It was his remarkable presentation of dropping of emotions by Adele Hugo picturized on Adjani.
-The translation of mental collapse was very defining and tragic as overall FT produced a profoundly beautiful, tragic and dark film.
+The translation of mental collapse was very defining and tragic as overall FT produced a profoundly beautiful, tragic, and dark film.

 After watching all his films, one of my most important observations is that his films were more centered/inclined towards the story than the character.
 Through his films, he brought subjects to the attention of the viewers and didn’t focus a lot on the overall performances of the actors and their characters who mostly displayed average performance.

-In the smallest of details, the viewer will notice Truffaut’s love for animals especially cats.
-Two of his films had identical shots of cat nosing a lunch tray outside the door.
-Truffaut in Day For Night did show his fascination with cats by shooting the same cat-eat-lunch scene and went on describing how hard is it to convince a cat to eat the food during the shot.
+In the smallest of details, the viewer will notice Truffaut’s love for animals, especially cats.
+Two of his films had identical shots of a cat nosing a lunch tray outside the door.
+Truffaut in Day For Night did show his fascination with cats by shooting the same cat-eat-lunch scene and went on to describe how hard is it to convince a cat to eat the food during the shot.

-Out of his 21 full-length directional works, my five personal favorite films are The 400 Blows, Small Change, Day For Night, Jules And Jim, and The Wild Child.
+Out of his 21 full-length directional works, my five favorite FT films are The 400 Blows, Small Change, Day For Night, Jules And Jim, and The Wild Child.

 His headquarters for years was the Paris office of his production company, Les Films du Carrosse, which he named after La Carrosse d’Or (The Golden Coach), a film by the French director Jean Renoir.
 As an actor, he played roles only in his own films.
 Later in his career, he went on to play the role of a French scientist in Steven Spielberg‘s Close Encounters of the Third Kind which was his only outing as an actor.

 The credit goes to Truffaut who redefined the ‘Auteur Theory‘ and criticized the quality of French cinema by further hitting with the statement that the worst of Jean Renoir’s films would always be more interesting than the best of the films of Jean Delannoy.
-Truffaut aimed to retire from direction after completing 30 films and write books later but he wasn’t destined to what he planned.
-But still left the world with a global recognition in filmmaking.
-He is a huge cinematic inspiration and alive in the hearts of cinephile, sensible filmgoers, and the film critics of the highest quality.
+Truffaut aimed to retire from the direction after completing 30 films and writing books later but he wasn’t destined for what he planned.
+But still left the world with global recognition in filmmaking.
+He is a huge cinematic inspiration and alive in the hearts of cinephile, sensible filmgoers, and film critics of the highest quality.
 I regard and consider him among the greatest filmmakers of the twentieth century and personally one of my favorites.
-I wish if we would have seen more of his work instead of knowing his passing away so early.
+I wish we would have seen more of his work instead of knowing he passed away so early.

 L’Histoire d’Adele H. (The Story of Adele H.) is a French film directed by François Truffaut based on the true story of Adele Hugo, daughter of Victor Hugo.
 Victor Hugo was one of the leading names in literature who is considered France’s greatest asset in poetry, novel and drama in Europe’s age of Romanticism.
 As much as father had earned a name of honor and respect in his field, his daughter met tragic fate for which she is known.